Bilingual German Swiss Maturité

 Taught in German : History

-Taught in French : Chemistry, Applied Mathematics, Physics, Computer Science, Geography, Philosophy, History, Visual Arts
+Taught in French : Chemistry, Applied Mathematics, Physics, Computer Science, Geography, Philosophy, History, Visual Arts, Sport

 Taught in English : History